 But we pulled it off!
 That made 2 full days with NO STOPS.
 And we moved up to 4th.

 Sunday I pulled P out in the morning for a light lunge, which I always do 1-2x/day each day he’s stalled.
-When I sent him around, he looked a little stiff behind, but as he went on, seemed to work out of whatever it was.
-There were no lame steps, and it was FREEZING, so I left it at that.
 I got on at 10:15 for my 10:40 start time, and headed to warm up with Trainer B. P warmed up great on the flat, then started cutting turns to the right when we started jumping.
 Trainer B observed he looked a little sore in his hind end, which could be causing him to drop his shoulder like that.
 He did a lot more than usual the last couple days so it wouldn’t be surprising.
 I decided to start XC and if he felt off, I’d pull up.

 He started great, albeit steering wasn’t all that great.
 My biggest concern was the 5AB combination, but it turned out to be jump 6 that did us in.
 For NO REASON.
 Seriously.
 Usually I know what went wrong, but not this time.
 We were straight, he was on pace…I really thought he’d jump.
 Trainer B saw it and doesn’t know either.
 So.
 Sigh.
 But the rest of it was fine though he went into freight train mode when I tried to get him to trot down the hill from 6 to 7 because the footing was super torn up and there were roots everywhere.
 Sorry for trying to keep you sound.
 Won’t do it again.
 Anyway, the stop dropped us to 10th instead of moving us up to 3rd like we would’ve if we’d gone clear.
 Boo.